 Consider the 1st-level relation of identity: If we (uniformly) replace any individuals (in our ontology) by any individuals in a 1-1 manner, the relation of identity "will not notice".
 Any such replacement will take us from a pair of individuals that stand in the identity relation to a pair of individuals that stand in this relation and from a pair of individuals that do not stand in this relation to a pair of individuals that do not stand in this relation.
-The same holds for the 2nd-level property of non-emptiness (denoted by the 1st-order existential quantifier).21 Take any 1st-level property P and (uniformly) replace any individuals (in your ontology) in by any individuals in a 1-1 manner.
+The same holds for the 2nd-level property of non-emptiness (denoted by the 1storder existential quantifier).
+23 Take any 1st-level property P and (uniformly) replace any individuals (in your ontology) by any individuals in a 1-1 manner.
 The non-emptiness property will not notice.
-P has this property iff its image under the given replacement of individuals.
-So is union: Take any individual a and any 1st-level properties P1 and P2.
+P has this property iff its image under the given replacement of individuals is non-empty.
+The property of non-emptiness is invariant under all 1-1 replacements of individuals.
+So is union: Take any individual a and any 1st-level properties P_1 and P_2 .
 Now, replace individuals by individuals in a 1-1 manner.
-The union operation will not be affected: a is in the union of P1 and P2 iff its image under this replacement is in the union of P1 and P2 under this replacement.
+The union operation will not be affected: a is in the union of P_1 and P_2 iff its image under this replacement is in the union of the image of P1 and the image of P2 under this replacement.